chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 is the same with the exception that an NFSv2 server responds with NFSERR_STALE instead of NFS3ERR_STALE.

-## Network File System version 4
+## Network File System Version 4

-NFSv4 clients query which RPC auth flavors a server requires using the SECINFO or SECINFO_NO_NAME procedures, as defined in {{?RFC8881}}.
+NFSv4 clients use the SECINFO or SECINFO_NO_NAME procedures, as defined in {{?RFC8881}}, to discover which RPC auth flavors may be used to access a particular shared NFSv4 filesystem.

-To require NFSv4 clients to employ underlying transport security when using AUTH_NONE or AUTH_SYS, the NFS server includes one or more of the new RPC auth pseudo-flavors defined in {{iana-cons}}
+To require NFSv4 clients to employ underlying transport security when using AUTH_NONE or AUTH_SYS, the NFS server includes one or more of the new pseudo-flavors defined in {{iana-cons}}
 in the SECINFO4resok list that is part of a SECINFO or SECINFO_NO_NAME response.

-Once the peers have inspected their endpoint configurations to ensure that any required peer authentication has been done and encryption has been put into place, they can exchange RPC transactions using the traditional AUTH_SYS or AUTH_NONE flavors in each RPC.
+When determining whether a filehandle-bearing operation is authorized, an NFSv4 server uses channel binding to ensure that appropriate transport layer security is in place before processing an incoming NFSv4 COMPOUND that uses an insecure RPC auth flavor.
+If that request is not authorized, the NFSv4 server terminates the COMPOUND with a status code of NFS4ERR_WRONGSEC.

 ### NFSv4 State Protection